Drinking Tea Benefits for Weight Loss and Living a Healthy Life

 - Reduces risk of heart attacks

-- Antioxidants help prevent a large amount of cancers -(skin, breast, colon, oral, prostate, ovarian, liver, lung, esophagus, pancreas, small intestine, stomach)
+- Antioxidants help prevent a large number of cancers -(skin, breast, colon, oral, prostate, ovarian, liver, lung, esophagus, pancreas, small intestine, stomach)

 - Fights free radicals